Tenzing Tsondu

-Tenzing Tsondu (Tibetan: བསྟན་འཛིན་བརྩོན་འགྲུས་; Chinese: 丁真珍珠; Pinyin: Dīngzhēn Zhēnzhū; born 7 May 2001), known professionally as Ding Zhen (Chinese: 丁真), is a Tibetan singer, Internet celebrity and businessman from Litang, Sichuan Province, China.
+Tenzing Tsondu (Tibetan: བསྟན་འཛིན་བརྩོན་འགྲུས་; Chinese: 丁真珍珠; Pinyin: Dīngzhēn Zhēnzhū; born 7 May 2001), known professionally as Ding Zhen (Chinese: 丁真), is a Tibetan media celebrity from Litang, Sichuan Province, China.

 Early life

 He was a Khampa herdsman who did not finish primary school and barely speaks Mandarin.

 Ding Zhen Phenomenon

 On 11 November 2020, he became famous on the Internet for a 7-second TikTok video clip taken by Chinese photographer Boge, and was named 'Sweet Wild Boy (Chinese: 甜野男孩; Pinyin: Tianye Nanhai)' by Chinese netizens.
 Within a few days, his related message was read by millions of people on Sina Weibo.
 On 18 November, he was recruited by Litang Culture, Tourism and Sports Investment Development Corporation Limited, a local state-owned company to promote the local tourism industry.
 Other East Asian countries, such as Japan and South Korea, have also covered him.
 Chinese Foreign Ministry spokesperson Hua Chunying also reposted photos of Ding Zhen on Twitter.
 The "Ding Zhen phenomenon" has led to a large number of Chinese tourists travelling to Tibetan areas, with a significant increase in orders for destinations such as Kangding airport and Daocheng Yading airport.